masc-ucsc/docs/docs/pyrope/04-variables.md

-When the selected variable is a tuple with many entries, the type must be explicit.
+When the selected variable is a tuple with many entries, the type must be explicit or boolean conditions.
 This is to avoid confusion on the number of bits used.
 This is needed because the `tup@[]` is effectively concatenating the bits in `tup`.

 ```
 var tup = (a:u8=0xf, b:u8=0x1)  // explicit sizes set